jadrouil/tuna-lang/README.md

 These four lines mean: there is a users object which is persisted across requests, and a function called "add_user" that is exposed over an HTTP endpoint that can be called by anyone.

-However, often in building webservices, it is undesirable to allow anyone to do everything.
+However, often in building web services, it is undesirable to allow anyone to do everything.
 Enter roles:

 ```
 role admin {}